JereKuusela/rome_simulator/README.md

 - Contents of game/common to conversion/ir (most folders are needed so easy to just copy all)
 - Contents of game/localization/english to conversion/ir/localization/english

-For EUIV:
+For EU4:

-- Contents of game/common to conversion/euiv (at least policies, tech and units)
+- Contents of game/common to conversion/eu4 (at least policies, tech and units)
-- Contents of game/localization/policies_l_english.yml to conversion/euiv/localization/english
+- Contents of game/localization/policies_l_english.yml to conversion/eu4/localization/english

 Then run